 A formal request to be a cooperating agency on the Project was submitted to BOR on August 27, 2019.
 BOR responded, declining cooperating agency status in a letter dated September 17, 2019 (Appendix A).
 BOR was invited to comment on the Project during the scoping period, but no comment was received.
-Consultation with BOR will continue during the Draft Plan-EA review period, and the results will be documented in the Final Plan-EA.
+BOR was invited to review and comment on the Draft Plan-EA during the open comment period, but no comment was received.